-"The facts are undisputed and the law is clear.
-Victory Partnership expended capital of \$31/4 m for the purpose of producing and exploiting a commercial film.
+'The facts are undisputed and the law is clear.
+Victory Partnership expended capital of \$3,250,000 for the purpose of producing and exploiting a commercial film.
 The production and exploitation of a film is a trading activity.
 The expenditure of capital for the purpose of producing and exploiting a commercial film is a trading purpose.
-By section 41 of the Act of 1971 capital expenditure for a trading purpose generates a first year allowance.
+By s 41 of the [Finance Act 1971] capital expenditure for a trading purpose generates a first-year allowance.
 The section is not concerned with the purpose of the transaction but with the purpose of the expenditure.
-It is true that Victory Partnership only engaged in the film trade for the fiscal purpose of obtaining a first year allowance but that does not alter the purpose of the expenditure.
-The principles of Ramsay and subsequent authorities do not apply to the expenditure of \$31/4 m because that was real and not magical expenditure by Victory Partnership."
+It is true that Victory Partnership only engaged in the film trade for the fiscal purpose of obtaining a first-year allowance but that does not alter the purpose of the expenditure.
+The principles of Ramsay and subsequent authorities do not apply to the expenditure of \$3,250,000 because that was real and not magical expenditure by Victory Partnership.'

-See too 680B, where Lord Templeman pointed out that this expenditure "was not a sham and could have resulted in either a profit or a loss".
+See too [1992] STC 226 at 243, [1992] 1 AC 655 at 680, where Lord Templeman pointed out that this expenditure 'was not a sham and could have resulted in either a profit or a loss'.

-29. The FTT then turned to the application of the principles which they had identified to the question whether the partnerships were trading.
+g [29] The FTT then turned to the application of the principles which they had identified to the question whether the partnerships were trading.
 Subject to two points, the FTT were not persuaded by HMRC's attack on the organisation of the partnership businesses.
-There had been some sloppy execution, and some initial muddle about Samarkand's partners, but (at [210]):
+There had been some sloppy execution, and some initial muddle about Samarkand's partners, but (at [210])-

-"the central transactions under which substantial sums were to be paid and received were subject to tightly drawn agreements.
+'the central transactions under which substantial sums were to be paid and received were subject to tightly drawn agreements.
 There was no sloppiness in ensuring the receivability or receipt of rentals.
-The core of the business (the exchange of cash today for cash over the next 15 years) was not so slapdash as not to be a trade."
+The core of the business (the exchange of cash today for cash over the next 15 years) was not so slapdash as not to be a trade.'

-30. The FTT's first caveat related to the title in The Queen, to which I will need to return later in this judgment.
+[30] The FTT's first caveat related to the title in The Queen, to which I will need to return later in this judgment.
 The second point related to the prices paid for the films, which the FTT said at [215] was irrelevant in view of the approach which they took to the transactions.
-They pointed out that, because the transactions were composite sale and leaseback transactions:
+They pointed out that, because the transactions were composite sale and leaseback transactions-

-"the price paid had little commercial effect: the greater the amount paid the correspondingly greater the rentals which would be received ...
-The only commercial loss was that the fee paid to Future (being a percentage of the capital raised) would be higher."
+'the price paid had little commercial effect: the greater the amount paid a the correspondingly greater the rentals which would be received ...
+The only commercial loss was that the fee paid to Future (being a percentage of the capital raised) would be higher.'

-- 31. The FTT continued, in an important passage: - "216.
-Once the investing partners adhered, what did the partnerships do?
-The answer is: - (1) they received certifications such as that from DCMS for Irena Palm; - (2) through Future they set the levels of rental payments by reference to LIBOR and the amount eventually agreed as the price of the film; and - (3) they completed the sale and leaseback agreements by making payments under them. - 217.
-The activities were confined to and centred on the financial closing of the sale and leaseback agreements.
+[31] The FTT continued, in an important passage:

+'[216] Once the investing partners adhered, what did the partnerships do?
+The answer is:

+- (1) they received certifications such as that from DCMS for Irena Palm; - (2) through Future they set the levels of rental payments by reference to LIBOR and the amount eventually agreed as the price of the film; and - (3) they completed the sale and leaseback agreements by making c payments under them.

+[217] The activities were confined to and centred on the financial closing of the sale and leaseback agreements.
 Thereafter for 15 years the activities of the partnerships were to be limited to the management of their fixed guaranteed receipts under those agreements.